-The keys for this index are the subject words we reference.
-The index entries consist of the key and page number.
+The keys to this index are the subject words we reference.
+The index entries consist of the key and page numbers.
 The keys are in alphabetical order, which makes really easy for us to scan the index, find an entry, note the pages, and then flip the book to the correct pages.

 Consider an alternative.
 A book with no index may have the subject words listed at the bottom of each page.
 With this type of system, to find a subject you’re interested in you would have to flip through the entire book.
 This makes looking up subjects really slow!

 Only until you got to the very end of the book would you know you have seen every page about the subject.

 The power of the index is that it allows you to more or less direct access to the book’s pages you’re interested in seeing.
 Practically speaking, this saves hours of page-flipping!